aberrator9/BeetBot/README.md

 ## Usage

+1. Set your target subreddit and post interval in the `.env` file.
-Start the script with `node beetbot.js`, and it will run continuously, attempting to post every time the posting interval has elapsed.
+2. Start the script with `node beetbot.js`, and it will run continuously, attempting to post every time the posting interval has elapsed.

 Optionally, use something like [Forever](https://www.npmjs.com/package/forever) to ensure that the script runs _forever_ and is restarted in the event of a crash.